Connecting with the Community for over 25 Years

-Since that time, the Office of Community Outreach has grown to include over 25 student leadership positions, a Director and an Assistant Director.
-This team provides weekly service programs, mentoring programs, residential programs, Alternative Break trips and much more.
+Since that time, the Office of Community Outreach has grown to include over 35 student leadership positions, a Director, Assistant Director and Graduate Student Intern.
+Programs have expanded to include: a student philanthropy program, mentoring programs, service-learning courses, residential programs, Alternative Break trips and much more.
 Each year, BW students contribute thousands of hours of service to the Greater Cleveland area through OCO programs!

 The Office of Community Outreach at Baldwin Wallace University seeks to uphold the University's mission of empowering students to become contributing, compassionate citizens of an increasingly global society.
 In presenting transformational learning experiences through community service and service-learning we strive to: